wasakredit/dotnet-checkout-sdk/README.md

 ### Initialization multiple partners

-Instead of using the singleton instances as described for single partners above, you need to create separate AuthenticationClients and WasaKreditClients for each Partner in your application.
+Instead of using the singleton instances as described for single partners above, you need to create separate AuthenticationClient and WasaKreditClient instances for each Partner in your application.

 #### Authentication